grafana/grafana/docs/sources/datasources/influxdb/configure-influxdb-data-source/_index.md

 **Flux InfluxDB details section:**

 - **Organization** - The [Influx organization](https://v2.docs.influxdata.com/v2.0/organizations/) used for Flux queries.
 Also used for the `v.organization` query macro.
 - **Token** - The authentication token used for Flux queries.
 With Influx 2.0, use the [influx authentication token to function](https://v2.docs.influxdata.com/v2.0/security/tokens/create-token/).
 Token must be set as `Authorization` header with the value `Token <generated-token>`.
-For influx 1.8, the token is `username:password`.
+For Influx 1.8, the token is `username:password`.
-- **Default bucket** -  _(Optional)_ The [Influx bucket](https://v2.docs.influxdata.com/v2.0/organizations/buckets/) that will be used for the `v.defaultBucket` macro in Flux queries.
+- **Default bucket** - _(Optional)_ The [Influx bucket](https://v2.docs.influxdata.com/v2.0/organizations/buckets/) used for the `v.defaultBucket` macro in Flux queries.
 - **Min time interval** - Sets the minimum time interval for auto group-by.
-Grafana recommends  setting this to match the data write frequency.
-For example, if your data is written every minute, it’s recommended to set this interval to 1 minute, so that each group contains data from each new write.
+Grafana recommends aligning this setting with the data write frequency.
+For example, if data is written every minute, set the interval to 1 minute to ensure each group includes data from every new write.
 The default is `10s`.
 - **Max series** - Sets a limit on the maximum number of series or tables that Grafana processes.
 Set a lower limit to prevent system overload, or increase it if you have many small time series and need to display more of them.
 The default is `1000`.

 ### Min time interval